0xPolygonMiden/miden-node/crates/block-producer/README.md

 # Miden block producer

-Contains code definining the [Miden node's block-producer](/README.md#architecture) component.
+Contains code defining the [Miden node's block-producer](/README.md#architecture) component.
 It is responsible for ordering transactions into blocks and submitting these for inclusion in the blockchain.

-It serves a small [gRPC](htts://grpc.io) API which the node's RPC component uses to submit new transactions.
+It serves a small [gRPC](https://grpc.io) API which the node's RPC component uses to submit new transactions.
 In turn, the `block-producer` uses the store's gRPC API to submit blocks and query chain state.

 For more information on the installation and operation of this component, please see the [node's readme](../../README.md).